Joakim-animate90/AutoToC/README.md

 ## Overview

 AutoToC is a powerful tool that automatically extracts Tables of Contents (TOC) from PDF documents using AI vision technology.
-Particularly optimized for legal and judicial documents, this tool can identify and preserve the structure, formatting, and details of complex document hierarchies without manual intervention.
+This tool can identify and preserve the structure, formatting, and details of complex document hierarchies without manual intervention.

 ## Features